A large number of broker notes have hit the wires this week, leading to many popular shares being declared buys and sells.

 - 5 Stocks for Potentially Building Wealth After 50

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Corporate Travel Management Limited.
-The Motley Fool Australia owns shares of National Australia Bank Limited and Xero.
+James Mickleboro owns shares of Collins Foods Limited.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of CSL Ltd. The Motley Fool Australia has recommended Collins Foods Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019